Skip to main content

 • You can also add config values and secrets to the function arguments, see below!

-Add configuration, credentials and other secret to the destination functionโ€‹
+Add configuration, credentials, and other secrets to the destination functionโ€‹

 The destination decorator supports settings and secrets variables.
 If you, for example, plan to connect to a service that requires an API secret or a login, you can do the following: